kdechant/eamon/ADVENTURE-DESIGN.md

 ```
 cd client
-yarn test
+npm run test
 ```

 Tests can also be run one file at a time, which is much faster than running the whole suite.
 To run a single test, append a filename to the command, like this:

 ```
-yarn test adventures/the-beginners-cave/event-handlers.spec.ts
+npm run test adventures/the-beginners-cave/event-handlers.spec.ts
 ```

 To keep watching and compiling the Typescript files between test runs, the easiest way is to have two terminals open.
-In the first terminal, kick off `yarn start` and leave it running.
+In the first terminal, kick off `npm start` and leave it running.
 In the second terminal, run the tests via the commands above.
 You can then edit some code and run the tests again to see the result.

 ## Running your adventure